 - Keep the length of names to a minimum

 - Limit the use of custom Webview Views

 - Repeat existing functionality

-- Use tree items as single action items (for example, search bar)
+- Use tree items as single action items (for example, firing a Command on click)

-- Use a view container to launch a webview in the editor
+- Use a Activity Bar Item (View Container) to open a Webview in the Editor

-Views can be placed in existing view containers, such as the File Explorer and Source Control (SCM) and Debug view containers.
-They can also be added to a custom view container via the Activity Bar.
-In addition, views can be added to any view container in the panel or in their own custom view container.
+Views can be placed in existing View Containers, such as the File Explorer, Source Control (SCM) and Debug View Containers.
+They can also be added to a custom View Container via the Activity Bar.
+In addition, Views can be added to any View Container in the Panel.
+They can also be dragged to the Secondary Sidebar.